 Hydraulic fracturing involves the injection of water, sand or other proppants and chemicals under pressure into rock formations to stimulate oil and natural gas production.
 We routinely use hydraulic fracturing to complete wells in order to produce oil, natural gas and NGLs from formations such as the Wolfcamp and Bone Spring plays, the Eagle Ford shale and the Haynesville shale, where we focus our operations.
 Hydraulic fracturing has been regulated at the state and local level through permitting and compliance requirements.
 Federal, state and local laws or regulations targeting various aspects of the hydraulic fracturing process are being considered, or have been proposed or implemented.
 In past sessions, Congress has considered, but has not passed, legislation to amend the SDWA, to remove the SDWA's exemption granted to most hydraulic fracturing operations (other than operations using fluids containing diesel) and to require reporting and disclosure of chemicals used by oil and natural gas companies in the hydraulic fracturing process.
 Also at the federal level, in March 2015, the BLM issued final rules, including new requirements relating to public disclosure, wellbore integrity and handling of flowback water, to regulate hydraulic fracturing on federal and Indian lands, but these rules never became effective.
 These rules were rescinded by rule in December 2017.
 The rescission was challenged, and the challenge remains pending before the Ninth Circuit Court of Appeals.
 Separately, in 2016, BLM issued the 2016 Waste Prevention Rule to address flaring, venting and leaks from oil and natural gas operations on federal lands.
 Following litigation, the 2016 Waste Prevention Rule was vacated.
-However, the August 16, 2022 Inflation Reduction Act contains a suite of provisions addressing onshore and offshore oil and natural gas development under federal leases.
-Under the authority of the Inflation Reduction Act, on November 30, 2022, BLM proposed new regulations to reduce the waste of natural gas from venting, flaring, and leaks during oil and natural gas production activities on federal and Indian leases.
+However, the IRA contains a suite of provisions addressing onshore and offshore oil and natural gas development under federal leases.
+Under the authority of the IRA, on November 30, 2022, BLM proposed new regulations to reduce the waste of natural gas from venting, flaring, and leaks during oil and natural gas production activities on federal and Indian leases.
+In addition, in July 2023, the Louisiana Department of Natural Resources issued a proposed rule that would restrict routine venting and flaring of methane from oil and natural gas production facilities in the state

 Various policymakers, regulatory agencies and political candidates at the federal, state and local levels have proposed restrictions on hydraulic fracturing, including its outright prohibition.
 Any such restrictions on hydraulic fracturing on federal lands could adversely impact our operations in the Delaware Basin, and an outright prohibition would adversely impact essentially all of our operations.
 In addition, a number of states and local regulatory authorities are considering or have implemented more stringent regulatory requirements applicable to hydraulic fracturing, including bans or moratoria on drilling that effectively prohibit further production of oil and natural gas through the use of hydraulic fracturing or similar operations.
-For example, in December 2014, New York announced a moratorium on high volume fracturing activities combined with horizontal drilling following the issuance of a study regarding the safety of hydraulic fracturing.
-Certain communities in Colorado have also enacted bans on hydraulic fracturing.
-These actions are the subject of legal challenges.
-Texas and New Mexico have adopted regulations that require the disclosure of information regarding the substances used in the hydraulic fracturing process.
-Recently, bills have been introduced in the New Mexico legislature to place a moratorium on, ban or otherwise restrict hydraulic fracturing activities, including prohibiting the injection of fresh water in such operations.
+For example, Texas and New Mexico have adopted regulations that require the disclosure of information regarding the substances used in the hydraulic fracturing process.
+Bills have been introduced in the New Mexico legislature to place a moratorium on, ban or otherwise restrict hydraulic fracturing activities, including prohibiting the injection of fresh water in such operations.
 Although such bills have not passed, similar laws, rules, regulations or orders, if passed at the local, state or federal level could limit our operations.